aimagelab/RMSNet_Soccer/README.md

 # RMS-Net: Regression and Masking for Soccer Event Spotting
 This repository contains the train and test code for the paper _[RMS-Net: Regression and Masking for Soccer Event Spotting](https://arxiv.org/abs/2102.07624)_.

-This is an extended codebase for soccer event spotting on _[SoccerNet_v2](https://arxiv.org/pdf/2011.13367.pdf)_, which contains 17 classes (The original masking strategy presented in the RMS-Net paper has not been tested yet on the extended set of classes).
+This is an extended codebase for soccer event spotting on _[SoccerNet_v2](https://arxiv.org/pdf/2011.13367.pdf)_, which contains 17 classes (the original masking strategy presented in the RMS-Net paper has not been tested yet on the extended set of classes).

 <p align="center">
 <img src="images/RMSNet.png" alt="STAGE" width=350 />